 Newsroom’s stories are worth reading.

 I have been proofreading for them on an ad hoc basis – read unpaid (in more ways than one) – for the past 15 months now.
 There was an initial proposal on my part, but at the end of the day (actually, literally, at the beginning of each day) I was happy to donate my services to a source of good journalism.

 This service has been mutually beneficial.
 It gives me a sense of immediate satisfaction when I occasionally check back on the articles I’ve proofread before breakfast and see Newsroom has acted on typos I’ve identified or improvements I’ve suggested.
 So, I read good journalism regularly, while honing my proofreading skills, and Newsroom gets some real-time proofreading done on its articles.

 I have a few comments, on journalism in general, that I feel slightly qualified to make after having read with a proofreader’s eye over an extended period.

 Writing well is an art.
 Writing well to a daily deadline is art done with one eye on the clock.

 Hats off to the remaining journalists who ply their profession here in New Zealand and around the world.
-In the words of Douglas Murray, during a speaking engagement that I attended a couple of years ago, to a young person who identified himself as a journalism student: “May God help you” – or benediction to that effect – Murray having just told the audience that journalism was a dying profession.
+I remember the words of Douglas Murray, author, journalist and political commentator, during a speaking engagement that I attended a couple of years ago.
+Speaking to a young person who had identified himself as a journalism student, he said, “May God help you” – or benediction to that effect – Murray having previously lamented to the audience that journalism was a dying profession.